medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDHReliableMessaging.md

 </figure-->
 <br>

-Reliable Messaging in ehmiSBDHEnvelope is the default mode but can explicitly be turned on and off by setting the ehmiSBDHEnvelope/Message/MetaInformation/Transport/Type-element to "reliable" or "unreliable".
+Reliable Messaging in ehmiSBDHEnvelope is the default mode but can explicitly be turned on and off by leaving out the InstanceIdentifier=Request pointed out by the Scope-Type: ehmiSBDHEnvelope/../BusinessScope/Scope/Type[EHMI-ReceiptAcknowledgement]

+Type-element to "reliable" or "unreliable".

-In FHIR Messaging, this element **SHALL** be "reliable" or left in default mode.
+In EHMI Messaging, this element **SHALL** be "reliable" or left in default mode.

 ### ehmiSBDHEnvelope ehmiSBDHEnvelopeReceipt Reliable Messaging Elements